Golf Tutorials

 The belt and buckle usually come attached in the box.
 You'll need to separate them before you can cut the strap.
 On the back of the buckle, you will see a small, hinged clamp.
 This clamp has teeth that bite into the belt.

-• Look closely at the clasp a there's usually a small groove where you can insert a fingernail or a flat-head screwdriver.
+• Look closely at the clasp, there's usually a small groove where you can insert a fingernail or a flat-head screwdriver.

 • Gently pry the clamp open.
-It will hinge backwards, away from the buckle.
+It will hinge backward, away from the buckle.

 • Once it's open, the strap will slide out easily.